-When I first watched the 15-second video of former Resource Officer Ben Fields flipping and then throwing a high school student at Spring Valley High School in South Carolina, I felt sick to my stomach.
+When I first heard the story of former Resource Officer Ben Fields flipping and then throwing a high school student at Spring Valley High School in South Carolina, I felt sick to my stomach.
 I was disgusted and I was angry, but I did not cry.
 I shook my head and thought about how the girl’s defiance could have been handled differently.
 I imagined the ways the situation could have been de-escalated, but instead was escalated by a man tasked with keeping children safe.
 Then I went on with my day as usual.

 Children in Foster Care

 I am the white mother of a black daughter who is in foster care.
 And our daughter is out of control.
 There is no sugarcoating it because everyone who interacts with her sees it.
 She is rude, she is mean, she is defiant, she is belligerent, and she is disruptive in school.
 To quote her teacher, “She looks for altercations.”
-She is the girl in the video, but our daughter is only 10 years old.
+She is the girl in the story, but our daughter is only 10 years old.

 What I want you to know about our daughter, and most children in foster care, is that she is in severe pain.
 The world outside of our home may only see an angry, insolent child who seems to seek out conflict at every turn, but we know the deep hurt that she feels every day.
 She can’t explain her rage or her actions.
 She is a lost child who has literally and figuratively been beaten down over and over again by people who were supposed to love and care for her.

-I see our daughter in the high school girl in the video because that could be her in eight years.
+I see our daughter in the high school girl because that could be her in eight years.
 There is no guarantee that our daughter will ever overcome her challenges.
 Even with therapy, support, and a loving family, the extreme experiences of her past may always torment her and cause her to remain angry with the world.

 The Officer’s Actions